Hojjat Haghverdi

-Hojjat Haghverdi (حجت حقوردی; born 3 February 1993) is an Iranian professional footballer who plays as a defender for Neftçi.
+Hojjat Haghverdi (حجت حقوردی; born 3 February 1993) is an Azerbaijani professional footballer who plays as a defender for Sumgayit.
 Born in Mashhad, Iran, he plays for the Azerbaijan national team.

 Club career

 Aboomoslem

 He joined Aboomoslem U21 in summer 2014 and was directly promoted to the first team.
 He made four appearances in the 2013–14 Azadegan League.

 Zob Ahan

 Haghverdi joined Zob Ahan in summer 2014 with a 3-year contract.
 He made his debut for Zob Ahan on 12 September 2014 against Paykan as a starter.

 Sumgayit

 On 12 January 2021, Sumgayit announced the signing of Haghverdi.
 On 16 June 2021, Haghverdi signed a new two-year contract with Sumgayit.